dataluscorp/browser/testing/web-platform/tests/docs/writing-tests/testdriver-extension-tutorial.md

 ### Other Browsers

 Other browsers (such as safari) may use executorselenium, or a completely new executor (such as servo).
-For these, you must change the executor in the same way as we did with chrome and firefox.
+For these, you must change the executor in the same way as we did with chrome and datalus.

 ### Write an infra test